Christian Unschooling: Language Arts

 When I first began to move away from boxed curriculum, we became Brave Writers and LOVED it!
 This program holds your hand, as you gently lead your own kids to love the process of putting words down on paper.
 The biggest idea behind the Brave Writer program is that “writing becomes a safe playground instead of an intimidating foreign country”; where original ideas are expressed freely and not stifled by the process and mechanics of writing.
 It was a huge help for me as I moved away from a more structured approach, and I learned so many ideas for how to make writing enjoyable for my kids over the long haul.

-While they have many resources, we personally used both their Writing Projects and their Literature Singles (guides to go along with books we were already reading), and even then – we used as needed to fit my people’s needs.
+While they have many resources, we personally used both their Writing Projects guides (which gives you all kinds of ideas for cultivating a love for writing) and their Literature Singles (guides to go along with books we were already reading), and even then – we used as needed to fit my people’s needs.

 Below is an example of one of the writing projects my big kids did after reading The Lion, the Witch, and the Wardrobe.
 They recreated the scene where Lucy enters Narnia for the first time, as she looks back over her shoulder to the open wardrobe, before continuing.
 So much more fun than a regular book report!